 - If you are using an instant pot, turn on the saute mode, and heat the water.
 When the water turns hot, place the steaming basket with pundi in the Pot.
 Cancel the saute mode, turn on the steam mode, and steam! it will ready in 20 minutes.

 - Serve hot with chutney or spiced gravy of your choice.

 - The texture will not be as coarse as the traditional Pundi.
-Sometimes, I use idly rava and rice flour combination (1:1 ratio) to get a coarser texture.
+I also use idli rava and rice flour combination (1:1 ratio) to get a coarser texture.
 However, it tastes different than the traditional Pundi.

-- For soft and smooth texture, shape the pundi while the dough is still warm.
+- For a soft and smooth texture, shape the pundi while the dough is still warm.